Continuing professional development

 If you don’t meet your CPD obligations, your practising certificate may not be renewed on time.
 We may wait until you have either met your obligations or established a rectification plan before processing your application.

-In some circumstances, we may also consider disciplinary action against you which may affect your suitability to practise.
+In some circumstances, we may also consider disciplinary action against you which may result in disciplinary action against you or affect your suitability to practise.